 "How do the radios have electricity?"
 I asked.
 "I didn't see a generator."
 The castle had electricity because Ruki's airlock and prison required it.
 I had seen the source of that electricity a couple of times: a large generator which burned wood 24 hours a day.

 "We built batteries for these radios.
 We want to build a generator for them, but we don't have time.
-Luckily, we've got a good supply of a batteries to last a while."
+Luckily, we've got a good supply of batteries to last a while."

 I thought for a moment.
 "If the Masters' invisible rays can go around the world...and the same invisible rays were used to control the caps..."